javagrails/jhipster-vaadin/README.md

 # Only Java
-Backend with Jhipster and Frontend with Vaddin (Only JAVA)
+Backend and Frontend with Vaddin (Only Java)